nyangweso-rodgers/HTTML_and_CSS_Templates/README.md

 * We have to upload HTML pages to CDN to host them on the web and whenever we request those pages in a browser it would return them to us.
 * So for every new page, we made a new request to the server.

-# Type 2: Single Page Applications (SPA)
+# Type 2: Single Page Applications (SPA) or Client Side Rendering (CSR)
-* Based on the concept of __Client-Side Rendering__.
-* A __single-page application__ is an app that works inside a browser.
-* __SPAs__ are structured as a single HTML page that has no preloaded content.
+* A __SPA__ is an app that works inside a browser. __SPAs__ are structured as a single `HTML` page that has no preloaded content.
-* Content is loaded via Javascript files for the entire application and housed within a single HTML page.
-* Only a single server request was made for the initial empty HTML page.
-* Everything else (routing, data) is handled by the SPA in the browser.
 * Typical React/ Vue applications come under this category.

+# How CSR Works
+1. An `HTTP` request is made to the server.
+2. The server receives the request, and responds by sending an empty `HTML` shell to the client along with a bunch of bundled `JavaScript`.
+3. The client receives the empty `HTML` shell, and proceeds to process all of the `JavaScript`.
+4. The `JavaScript` modifies the `DOM` extensively, which renders the final `HTML` for the end user.

-# Type 3: Server-Side Rendering
+# Type 3: Server-Side Rendering (SSR)
 * `HTML` pages are built on the server-side after every page request.
-* Server gets the data from various sources like databases, aggregates them into template files, and then sends the resulting HTML file back to the browser.
+* Server gets the data from various sources like databases, aggregates them into template files, and then sends the resulting `HTML` file back to the browser.
 * `PHP` or `Nodejs` with templating engines like `EJS`, `jade`, `hbs` comes under this category.

+# How SSR Works
+1. An `HTTP` request is made to the server.
+2. The server receives the request, and processes all (or most of) the necessary code right then and there.
+3. The end result is a fully formed and easily consumed HTML page that can be sent to the client’s browser via the server’s response.

+# Techniques Used to Check for SSR
+1. __Check the page source__:
+    - If the `HTML` code is complete with all the content, including the `main` body, `images`, `text`, and so on, the site is likely using __SSR__.
+    - On the other hand, if the `HTML` code is bare-bones, then it requires `JavaScript` to render the content.
+In this case, it's probably not using __SSR__.

+2. __Check Google Cache__:
+    - An easy way to determine if your content is rendering server side is to check the Google Cache.
+    - Simply type in the URL you want to inspect like this with the `site:` operator into Google.
+    - Generally speaking, anything you can visually see is server side rendering.
+If it's rendering with Javascript, more than likely you won't be able to see it:

+3. __Disable `JavaScript`__:
+    - You can also test if a site is using __SSR__ by disabling `JavaScript` on your browser.
+If the website's content is still visible without `JavaScript`, it is likely using __SSR__.
+If the website appears blank, it is not using __SSR__.

+# Benefits of SSR
+1. The main benefit of __SSR__ is page load speed.
+Page load speed is an important metric for user experience, and subsequently an important aspect of technical SEO.
+Google wants to consume pages fast, too.

+2. When a page is rendered into `HTML` on the server, all of the heavy-lifting is taken care of.
+For this reason, when the response makes it to the client’s browser, there isn’t much work left for the browser to display the page.
+It’s ready to go upon delivery.

 # Best Color Websites for Front-End Developers
 1. [Color Hunt](https://colorhunt.co/)